Free PDF Toolkit, in Your Browser

 Extract pages grabs a subset (1,3-5,8) into

 a fresh PDF.
-Reorder / delete
+Reorder pages

 rebuilds the document with only the pages you list, in the order you list them — handy for